2018-2019 Academic Catalogs

 - Undergraduate degree or work experience requirements of specific programs

-- Approval for Conditional Admission Status by the degree program as well as the Graduate School Assistant Dean
+- Approval for Conditional Admission Status by the degree program as well as the Associate Vice President of the Graduate School

 Conditionally admitted students will be entered into the competitive applicant pool for "Admitted—Approved" status upon completion of any additional program-specific exams as well as proof of English language proficiency (see English- Language Proficiency) *Students holding Conditional Admission Status are not eligible to apply for Graduate Assistantships or Graduate School scholarships and are not eligible to enroll in graduate courses.

 International students are not eligible for U.S. federal or state need-based financial assistance.
 Therefore, certification of adequate financial support to meet the needs during the period of enrollment at MSU is required of all international non-immigrant applicants.
 The student must be prepared to document on a yearly basis the ability to pay the following year’s tuition and fees as well as the cost of living expenses.
 To prove sufficient financial resources, international applicants should complete the Application for Form I-20 and Certification of Finances and include the appropriate supporting documents.
 Failure to submit supporting documents will delay admission review and the issuance of the appropriate immigration forms.

 Before departing for the United States, students should become thoroughly familiar with their home governments’ regulations for exchanging and forwarding money abroad.

 All students, regardless of residency, pay North Dakota in-state tuition for all classes.
 More detailed information regarding tuition rates can be found on the MSU website at: http://www.minotstateu.edu/graduate/future_students/financial_resources.shtml/.